3191110276/intro-to-kubernetes/B2_Advanced_App_Upgrade/README.md

 kubectl apply -f virtual-service-all-v1.yaml
 ```

 This will create all the necessary Virtual Services.
 Let's referesh our web page a few times.
 It should not change anymore!
+You can try to change the service mesh in such a way that all traffic will go to v2 yourself with the following challenge.

 ![Challenge 1](img/challenge1.png?raw=true "Challenge 1")
 [Click here for the solution](./solutions/challenge1 "Click here for the solution")